jugshaurya/showcase/mdx-blogs/algo.md

 - Is it true?
 I think so
   - we cannot remove/find a specific element from the heap. can always only remove min only if it is a minheap?
 Ans.
 True, pq dont have find,begin,erase functions.
   - If we want sorted order and also want to remove a specific element in the future. we use a set/multiset.
+  - set(BST STL) vs heap
+    - set and heap both store elements in order.
+    - but in heap we can only remove/erase top most elements, thus `don't` have pq.find() in it.
+    - whereas in set we can erase-and-add(i.e update) any element irrespective of index of elements in set using s.find() , s.erase(), s.insert().
+    - That is why we uses set, instead of minheap in Dijkstra for C++.